 - Collect, organize, and update guide sheets used in the HBCC model to include state learning standards and professional development resources.

 Skills and Qualifications:

-- Experience building, supporting, and/or working with boards/advisory committees.
+- Experience working with different communication styles.

 Compensation and Benefits: